Instruction-based Time Series Editing: Instruction-based Time Series Editing

 \subsection{Interpolated Editing Procedure}

 To control editing strength at inference, we use an interpolated editing procedure (Figure~\ref{fig:architecture}, right).
+It is motivated by our embedding geometry and encoder–decoder design: the shared encoder places similar time series close together and distinct ones farther apart in the unit-length subspace, creating geometric continuity that bridges discrete textual conditions.
+For instance, time series with large positive slopes (“strongly upward”) lie near those with small positive (“weakly upward”) and small negative (“weakly downward”) slopes, forming a smooth semantic continuum from upward to downward.
+Interpolation between input time series and instruction embeddings thus traces a smooth transition between their conditions.
+Similar interpolation procedures have been used in text \cite{bowman2016generating}, image \cite{wang2023interpolating, ramesh2022hierarchical}, and motion \cite{tevet2022motionclip} generation tasks.

 Given a time series and an instruction, their embeddings $\mathrm{z}_x$ and $\mathrm{z}_c$ are projected onto a shared unit-length $D$-dimensional hypersphere.
-We linearly interpolate between $\mathrm{z}_x$ and $\mathrm{z}_c$ in this Euclidean subspace to obtain the interpolated embedding $\mathrm{z}_w$, with weight $w \in [0, 1]$.
+We linearly interpolate between $\mathrm{z}_x$ and $\mathrm{z}_c$ with weight $w \in [0,1]$ and normalize the embedding to obtain the interpolated embedding $\mathrm{z}_w$.
 The decoder $\Psi$ then maps $\mathrm{z}_w$ to a time series that gradually transitions toward the target condition as $w$ increases.
-Formally,

 Larger $w$ result in stronger editing, making the target condition more prominent in the edited time series, whereas smaller $w$ produce time series that more closely resemble the input time series while moderately reflecting the target condition.
 For example, editing a downward trend toward an upward one, increasing $w$ from 0 to 1 shifts the trend from downward to flat, then to upward.
 When $w = 0$, the decoder reconstructs the input: $\hat{\mathrm{x}}_{w=0} = \Psi(\mathrm{z}_{x}, \mathrm{z}_\mathrm{c})$.
 When $w = 1$, the decoder generates a new time series solely from text instruction: $\hat{\mathrm{x}}_{w=1} = \Psi(\mathrm{z}_\mathrm{c}, \mathrm{z}_\mathrm{c})$.
 This means InstructTime supports both time series editing and conditional generation.
+We also experimented with spherical linear interpolation for unit-norm hypersphere geometry.
+We find no notable performance difference—due to tightly clustered embeddings—and greater numerical stability for normalized linear interpolation for nearly parallel embeddings.